LearnWeb3DAO/Building-a-DAO/README.md

       const { chainId } = await web3Provider.getNetwork();
       if (chainId !== 4) {
-        window.alert("Please switch to the Rinkeby network!");
+        window.alert("Please switch to the Goerli network!");
-        throw new Error("Please switch to the Rinkeby network");
+        throw new Error("Please switch to the Goerli network");
       }

       if (needSigner) {